StevenThomi/eee3097s_project/eee3097s_project/Web Development/Database/database.md

 ----
 <!-- blank line -->
 The following alterations were made to the structure of the table:
-- _SENSORID_ was set to be an unique field.
+- _SENSORID_ was set to be a primary key.
-- _TIME_ was set to be an unique field.
+- _TIME_ was set to be a primary key.

 ## Sample Output